Skip to main content

 Beauraing Castle

-When Beauraing Castle was founded is unknown.
-A 12th century Gerard of Beauraing was the first known lord of Beauraing.
+The founding date of Beauraing Castle is unknown.
+A 12th-century Gerard of Beauraing was the first known lord of Beauraing.

-In the early 1430s a Jehan II Herbigny was Lord of Beauraing.
-Resisting ever more the Duke of Burgundy, Philip the Good, he was ravaging the countryside.
-This led to a siege of the castle in 1436, after which it was destroyed, by the Prince-bishop of Liège on request of the Duke.
-Afterwards Jehan rebuilt the castle into a formidable fortress with 4 round corner towers, of 45 m in circumference, which he named Brabant, Namur, Rethel and Hainaut.
-Jehan also picked up his old habits, which led the Prince-bishop to intervene again and dismantle the castle.
+In the early 1430s, Jehan II Herbigny was Lord of Beauraing.
+Resisting more and more against the Duke of Burgundy, Philip the Good, he was ravaging the countryside.
+This led to a siege of the castle in 1436, after which the Prince-bishop of Liège destroyed it at the request of the Duke.
+Afterward, Jehan rebuilt the castle into a strong fortress with 4 round corner towers, each about 45 meters in circumference, which he named Brabant, Namur, Rethel, and Hainaut.
+Jehan also fell back into his old habits, prompting the Prince-bishop to intervene again and dismantle the castle.

-In 1554 Charles de Berlaymont, a leading noble and important counselor of the Spanish Governor of the Netherlands; Margaret of Parma, took possession of the Lordship of Beauraing.
-He had the castle restored and built a 5th tower in honor of Charles V, the Holy Roman Emperor, which then served as a chapel.
+In 1554, Charles de Berlaymont, a leading noble and important counselor of the Spanish Governor of the Netherlands, Margaret of Parma, took control of the Lordship of Beauraing.
+He restored the castle and added a fifth tower in honor of Charles V, the Holy Roman Emperor, which then served as a chapel.

 In 1740, Beauraing Castle came into the possession of a branch of the Dukes of Beaufort-Spontin from Huy.
-Partly burned down by lightning, the castle was rebuilt in 1785 by the Duke of Beaufort-Spontin, giving it a royal appearance.
-During the French Revolution the castle was first besieged and dismantled afterwards by French revolutionaries in 1790 and then plundered and burned by Sans-culottes in 1793.
-Beauraing Castle was reduced to a ruin.
+Partly burned down by lightning, the castle was rebuilt in 1785 by the Duke of Beaufort-Spontin, giving it a regal appearance.
+During the French Revolution, the castle was first besieged and dismantled by French revolutionaries in 1790, then looted and burned by the Sans-culottes in 1793.
+Beauraing Castle was reduced to ruins.

-Through marriage the castle went to the Dukes of Osuna in 1817.
-The 12th Duke of Osuna; Mariano Téllez-Girón y Beaufort Spontin, had Beauraing Castle completely rebuilt by the French architect Auguste Mestral between 1855-1857.
-The Duke held grandiose festivals in his new castle and in 1880 the Prince of Wales; the future King Edward VII, attended one such festival here.
+Through marriage, the castle came into the hands of the Dukes of Osuna in 1817.
+The 12th Duke of Osuna, Mariano Téllez-Girón y Beaufort Spontin, had Beauraing Castle entirely rebuilt by French architect Auguste Mestral between 1855 and 1857.
+The Duke hosted grand festivals in his new castle, and in 1880, the Prince of Wales, the future King Edward VII, attended one such event.

-In 1889 disaster hit and Beauraing Castle was completely destroyed by fire.
-It was never to rebuilt again.
-The former outbuildings which weren't destroyed were inhabited during the 20th century and are now used as a hotel.
+In 1889, disaster struck, and Beauraing Castle was completely destroyed by fire.
+It was never rebuilt.
+The remaining outbuildings that survived were used as residences during the 20th century.
+In 2022, the castle and the surrounding grounds were acquired by the municipality.

-At present one tower of the former castle has been restored for use as a hotel, although they seemed not to be used very often.
-The rest of the castle ruin is fenced off and can only be viewed from outside.
-I stayed in the hotel in the former outbuilding for the night.
-It was rather simple but good value for money.
-A nice castle.
+When I visited, one tower of the former castle had been restored and is used as a guest house, although it appears to be rarely used.
+The rest of the castle ruins are fenced off and can only be viewed from outside.
+A beautiful castle.

 Gallery